If you are traveling to Costa Rica, you might hear people telling you things like:

 - When waiting for the bus, never ask someone to watch your belongings and leave.
 Always have your belongings with you at all times.

 - When getting off the bus, make sure all your belongings are with you and hold onto them tight.
-Some people have snatched bags from tired passengers.
+Bags have been snatched from tired passengers.

 - Keep the luggage ticket the bus driver gives you.
 Don’t lose it.